 Operating an art business is a job.
 You will have to treat it like a job and schedule a weekly work schedule.
-Many artists are not disciplined and find it challenging to devote time every week towards their art business.
-On the other hand, artists who are successful have a weekly work schedule, and if they have to work extra hours now and then, they do so without a blink of an eye.
+Many artists are not disciplined and find it challenging to devote time every week to their art business.
+On the other hand, successful artists have a weekly work schedule, and if they have to work extra hours now and then, they do so without a blink of an eye.

 Where Do Artists Work

-Artists work in art studios in office buildings, lofts, warehouses, or studios built in their home.
+Artists work in art studios in office buildings, lofts, warehouses, or studios built in their homes.

 The medium and the supplies’ toxicity will determine if they need to work in a well-ventilated area.

 More and more artists are starting a business selling their art at local craft fairs and selling their products online.
 In addition to selling their creations, they create different revenue streams relating to art or other jobs to support their art career.